-Whilst a pupil is away from school, the school will work with the LA to ensure the pupil can successfully remain in touch with their school using the following methods:
+Whilst a pupil is away from school, the school will work with the LA to ensure the pupil can successfully remain in touch with the school using the following methods:

+- Digital learning platforms

 - School newsletters

+- Social media platforms

 - Emails

 - Invitations to school events

 - Cards or letters from peers and staff

 Where appropriate, the school will provide the pupil's education provider with relevant information, curriculum materials and resources.
+The school will strive to achieve effective collaboration between relevant services to ensure continuity of provision and consistency of curriculum.